kalaee/MCMD/parton/README.md

 # Parton Showers

+*I have doubts about the obtained event numbers and thus have either a bug in the code or a misunderstanding in my interpretation of how the veto algorithm works.*

 We consider the Parton shower with the processes `q->qg` and `g->gg`.
-These have the rate functions
+These have the rate function
 ```
 fabc(p,z) = alpha_s / (2*pi) Pabc(z) / p^2
 ```
 for `p < E_a / 2` and zero otherwise.

 The spatial distributions Pabc(z) are
 `Pqqg(z) = 4/3*(1+z^2)/(1-z)` and `Pggg(z)=3(1-z(1-z))^2/(z*(1-z))`.